ziadahamed/College_management_app/README.md

         'PORT': '5432',
    }
 }
-Despite the configuration, an error occurs while connecting to the database.
+Despite configuring the database, the connection isn’t working as expected.

-Database Structure
+Database Details
 The database is built in PostgreSQL with the following details:

 Database Name: University